ShawaizSarfraz117/MCW-Practice-Management-Software/README.md

 2. **Generate Figma Wireframes**: AI-assisted designs reviewed and annotated by business users
 3. **Define Data Model**: ER diagram aligned through review with Figma screens and converted to a SQL-based Prisma schema
 4. **Database Integration**:
-   - **Production & Local Development**: MS SQL Server for cost efficiency, high availability, security, and point-in-time recovery
+   - **Production & QA**: MS SQL Server for cost efficiency, high availability, security, and point-in-time recovery on Azure
+   - **Development**: SQLite for quick local setup and faster iteration
-   - **Testing**: Comprehensive test coverage with both mock and integration tests
+   - **Testing**: SQLite in-memory for accelerated integration tests
+5. **Automated Schema Conversion**:
+   - SQL Server schema is manually maintained
+   - A tool automatically converts SQL Server schema to SQLite for local development
+   - From the SQLite schema, we generate local database migrations
-5. **Testing Strategy**:
+6. **Testing Strategy**:
-   - No feature is finalized without proper test coverage
-   - We leverage Cursor rules for testing and continuously improve these rules for efficiency
-   - Both mock and integration tests are used to validate system behavior
+   - Integration tests validate database interactions
+   - SQLite in-memory is used to speed up integration tests on developer machines

 ## Why This Works